-Revenue Cycle Management (RCM) is like the central nervous system of a medical practice.
+Revenue Cycle Management (RCM) is like the central nervous system of medical practice.
 If it flows flawlessly, it enables steady revenue and things are good.
 We will touch upon medical billing services, accounts receivables (AR Management), follow-up on the pending claims, promoting interoperability (PI) and HIPAA compliance.
-All of these factors contribute to the success of a medical practice.
+All of these factors contribute to the success of medical practice.

 1. Outsource Medical Billing Services

 It may come more as a reminder to you.
 By relieving the in-house staff of the medical billing process, providers are able to improve the cash flow.
-It allows them to care for the visiting patients and listen to their problems attentively.
+It allows them to care for visiting patients and listen to their problems attentively.

 The nurses and clinical professionals are not there to figure out the next accounting glitch or remember thousands of medical codes.
 It is the job of the medical billing and coding professionals to do that for the practice.